wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 2. To deploy the service, click **Deploy**.

-    The status of the service changes to **Deployed**, and the following logs appear to indicate that the product is successfully deployed.
+    The status of the service changes to **Deployed**, and the following logs show that the service is successfully deployed:

     ![Deployment Logs](../assets/img/services/deployment-logs.png){.cInlineImage-full}

-3. Once the service is deployed, click on the **Go Live** tab below the low-code design view.
-Then click **://cURL** and copy the cURL command that is displayed.
+3. Once the service is deployed, click the **Go Live** tab below the low-code diagram.
+Then click **://cURL** and copy the cURL command.

     ![Get cURL command](../assets/img/services/copy-curl-command.png){.cInlineImage-full}

-    Invoke the `covid-stats` service by issuing a few cURL commands using the Postman application.

-    The responses are logged as shown below.
+4. Invoke the `covid-stats` service by issuing a few cURL commands using the Postman application.
+The responses are logged as shown below:

     ![covid-stats-log](../assets/img/services/covid-stats-log.png){.cInlineImage-half}

-    In the Choreo Development Console, **Go Live** tab, the requests are logged as follows.
+5. On the Choreo Console **Go Live** tab, the requests are logged as follows:

     ![Execution History](../assets/img/services/execution-history.png){.cInlineImage-half}

-To observe the `covid-stats` service by checking the statistics generated as a result of the cURL commands you issued, proceed to Step 4.
+Now you are ready to observe the `covid-stats` service based on the statistics generated as a result of the cURL commands you issued.

-## Step 4: Observe the service
+## Step 5: Observe the service

 To observe the `covid-stats` service, click the **Observe** icon in the left panel.